 If your home has multiple bathrooms, open vent boilers are perfect as they can provide a lot of hot water at the same time.
 Open vent boilers work well if you are replacing an old open vent heating system, and ideal if water pressure is low in your area.

-So what is the right heating system for your home?
+What is the right heating system for your home?

-To find the perfect solution for your home, speak with your local Vaillant Advance heating installer for further advice and support.
+To find the perfect heating solution for your home, speak with your local Vaillant Advance heating installer for further advice and support.

-An installer will assess your hot water and heating demands, look at your current boiler and then advise on the most efficient and effective Vaillant boiler to ensure it delivers maximum comfort for your home.
+Our installers will assess your hot water and heating demands, look at your current boiler and then advise on the most efficient and effective Vaillant boiler to ensure it delivers maximum comfort for your home.